Topical alignment in online social systems: Topical Alignment

 \subsection{Users Interactions}

 Users on Twitter can use the convention \textit{@username} to mention another user in a tweet.
 The interactions that happen through mentions are often seen as a relationship stronger than the \textit{follow} connections \cite{Romero2011}.
 One hypothesis that emerges from such affirmation is that the topical similarity between mentioned users tends to be higher than between followed users.
-To test this hypothesis, we verified if the distribution of similarity averages with the mentioned users tended to be concentrated in higher values of similarity than the same distribution for friends.
-Figure \ref{fig:histmentions} shows the similarity averages distributions between central users and the user mentioned by them and between central users and their friends.
-The distributions are roughly the same, the Kolmogorov-Smirnov statistics between them is $0.06$ and the $p$-value $<$ $2.2^{-6}$.
-Thus, in this context, we cannot say that the \textit{mention} relations have a significantly higher inbreeding topical homophily than the connections with followed users.
-However, our analysis is limited to a specific kind of similarity (topical similarity).
+To test this hypothesis, we verified if the distribution of similarity averages with the mentioned users tended to be concentrated in higher values of similarity than the same distribution for followees.
+As shown by Fig \ref{fig:histmentions}, the distributions are roughly the same.
+Thus, in this context, we cannot say that the \textit{mention} relations are more topically aligned than the connections with followed users.

-Both \textit{mentions} and \textit{friends} histograms show that most of the averages fall into low values of similarity and there is a positive skewness of the two distributions, that is not evident in the distributions with random users (Figure~\ref{fig:similarities}).
-Given the proximity between the two distributions presented in Figure \ref{fig:histmentions}, one question that emerges is if users, on average, follow and mention others in a close similarity pattern, i.e., whether the users' average similarity with friends and with mentioned users are correlated.
-We verified this hypothesis in Figure \ref{fig:allmentions}.
-The Pearson correlation between the two variables is $0.84$, indicating that users that tend to follow similar users, also tend to mention similar users.
+Both \textit{mentions} and \textit{followees} histograms show that most of the averages fall into low values of similarity and there is a positive skewness of the two distributions, that is not evident in the distributions with random users (Fig~\ref{fig:similarities}).
+Given the proximity between the two distributions presented in Fig \ref{fig:histmentions}, users on average might follow and mention others in a close similarity pattern.
+This hypothesis is verified in Fig \ref{fig:allmentions}, which indicates that users that tend to follow similar users, also tend to mention similar users.